Comments from Expert Advisory Group

 - Seek specialist advice for children under two months of age.

-- For difficult to treat scabies, cases in assisted care facilities or immunocompromised hosts, seek advice from microbiology/ public health.
+- For difficult to treat scabies, cases in congregate settings or immunocompromised hosts, seek advice from microbiology/ public health.

 - Adults and children can return to work or school 24 hours after the first application of scabicide.